MicrosoftDocs/ATADocs/ATPDocs/deploy/prerequisites.md

 <a name=nnr></a><sup>3</sup> One of these ports is required, but we recommend opening all of them.

+Additional ports are required to support multiple Active Directory forests.
+For more information, see [Prerequisites](multi-forest.md#prerequisites).

 ### Dynamic memory requirements

 The following table describes memory requirements on the server used for the Defender for Identity sensor, depending on the type of virtualization you're using: